Boletín RedPop Octubre, 2010

 The development of scientific literacy, i.e. the ability of the general population to understand the basic concepts of science, is a key success factor in the modern world and one to which science centres make an important contribution.
 Understanding 'how things work', and sharing that knowledge with others, is a way of honouring one of the nobler impulses of humankind.
 The awe and wonder that our early ancestors felt, and which we still feel today, when confronted with Nature?s grand design, is one of our

 most fundamental human emotions.
 Our role as science centres is to constantly rekindle this basic emotion, and, at the same time, promote science as a fair and equitable human endeavour that benefits all cultures equally.
-We also need to discuss with our visitors the direction that science is taking us, and the ethical and psychological consequences of an increasingly technological world.
+We also need to discuss with our visitors the direction that science is taking us, and the ethical and psychological consequences of an increasingly technological world.2.
+Building communities through science: the role of science centres

 The social contract between science, and by extension science centres, and society implies that we should use science for the benefit of all humankind, as well as for the benefit of the nonhuman inhabitants of our planet.
-The international science centre community has the capacity to mount a global campaign that inspires people of all cultures to recognise that the effective use of the products and services of science and technology can be used to empower people and help them to build stable, sustainable and productive communities.
+The international science centre community has the capacity to mount a global campaign that inspires people of all cultures to recognise that the effective use of the products and services of science and technology can be used to empower people and help them to build stable, sustainable and productive communities.3.
+Recognising the multi-cultural roots of science and technology

 http://www.cientec.or.cr/mhonarc/redpop/doc/msg00434.shtml